Skip to main content

 Gonadorelin’s Pulsatile Restoration

-Gonadorelin, as a synthetic GnRH analog, directly stimulates the to release LH and FSH.
+Gonadorelin, as a synthetic GnRH analog, directly stimulates the pituitary gland to release LH and FSH.
 The critical aspect of Gonadorelin therapy for fertility preservation is its pulsatile administration.
 Natural GnRH is released in a pulsatile manner, and continuous administration can lead to desensitization and down-regulation of GnRH receptors on pituitary gonadotrophs, paradoxically suppressing LH and FSH.

 By mimicking the physiological pulsatility, Gonadorelin effectively stimulates endogenous gonadotropin production, thereby maintaining Leydig cell function, ITT levels, and Sertoli cell support for spermatogenesis.
 This approach is particularly relevant for men with hypogonadotropic hypogonadism, where the primary defect lies in GnRH or gonadotropin secretion.